coderanian/uni_android_app_fe/README.md

 ## Installation
+a).
+For APK:
+1. tbd.

+b).
+For local app emulation via Expo Go app:
+1. You require IDE which can install packages via npm.
-1. Application is using Expo for its build and testing, so you have to install Expo CLI
+2. Application is using Expo for its build and testing, so you have to install Expo CLI.
-2. Run npm i to install all the dependencies.
+3. Run npm i to install all the dependencies.
-3. Once installed run npx expo to start the application, you may need to do it via default CMD if your IDE portray's QR-code wrong (cd to directory and run npx start)
+4. Once installed run npx expo to start the application, you may need to do it via default CMD if your IDE portray's QR-code wrong (cd to directory and run npx start).
-4. Install Expo app on your smartphone and scan the QR code
+5. Install Expo app on your smartphone and scan the QR code.
-5. Now you can run app on your smartphone directly, no need to scan QR code each time as it should be saved in your app.
-Simply npx expo each time you work on the project
+6. Now you can run app on your smartphone directly, no need to scan QR code each time as it should be saved in your app.
+Simply npx expo each time you work on the project.

+c).
+For local app emulation via Expo Go app:
+1. You require IDE which can install packages via npm and installed and configured Android emulator.
+2. Application is using Expo for its build and testing, so you have to install Expo CLI.
+3. Run npm i to install all the dependencies.
+4. Once installed run npx expo start to start the application.
+5. Now you can run app on your local Android emulator directly.

 ## Package Usage
 1. Expo: